 Table of Contents

-When the internet made its way to the Average Joe, it was a complete game changer that transformed our lives – mostly for the better.
-Finally, a place where knowledge was easily accessible to all and where one could share their opinions with the world and stand up for their beliefs!
+When the web made its way to the Average Joe, it was a complete game-changer that transformed our lives – mostly for the better.
+Finally, a place where knowledge was easily accessible to all via free basic, easy to use, internet access, and where one could share their opinions with the world and stand up for their beliefs!

-From communicating with people around the world to shopping for what you need or want, the internet has made it easier and more convenient to go about our daily activities.
-However, while it brings a plethora of advantages, there are some disadvantages that could potentially harm you.
+From communicating with people around the world to shopping for what you need or want, the web has made it easier and more convenient to go about our daily activities.
+However, while it brings a plethora of advantages, there are some disadvantages that could potentially harm you…

 The Internet is Far From Anonymous